oxiby/book/src/guide/functions.md

 fn example(a: String, b: String)
 ```

-Parameters like this are called **positional parameters**, because they must appear in the same order in the function definition and any time the function is called:
+Parameters like this are called **positional parameters**, because when the function is called, the arguments must appear in the same order the parameters were defined in:

 ```oxiby
 example("a", "b")
 ```

+Note that the term **parameters** refers to the inputs in a function definition, while the term **arguments** refers to the expressions that fulfill those inputs when a function is called.

 Functions can also have **keyword parameters**.
 These are distinguished from positional parameters by an extra colon before their identifer: